jamoma/hooks_and_builds/readme.md

 Then JamomaWebsite gets a new push on "master" it will compile the site source code, and push to the website

+## instructions

+ - setup your credentials on builds/site/build.rb

 ## credits